riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/010_calculator/50_commands/commands.md

 ﻿---
 Title: Commands
-CodeTask: /resources/10_calculator/50_commands.dothtml.csx
+CodeTask: /resources/010_calculator/50_commands.dothtml.csx
 ---

 # Commands

 Commands are another kind of binding.
-They call a method from the ViewModel on the server.
+They invoke a function on the server.
 Let's take a look at a `Button` sample:

 ^^^
 ```csharp